Digital humanities: History

 Soon, there was a need for a standardized protocol for tagging digital texts, and the Text Encoding Initiative (TEI) was developed.
 The TEI project was launched in 1987 and published the first full version of the TEI Guidelines in May 1994.
-TEI helped shape the field of electronic textual scholarship and led to Extensible Markup Language (XML), which is a tag scheme for digital editing.
+TEI helped shape the field of electronic textual scholarship and led to the development of Extensible Markup Language (XML), a tag scheme for digital editing.
 Researchers also began experimenting with databases and hypertextual editing, which are structured around links and nodes, as opposed to the standard linear convention of print.
-In the nineties, major digital text and image archives emerged at centers of humanities computing in the U.S. (e.g. the Women Writers Project, the Rossetti Archive, and The William Blake Archive), which demonstrated the sophistication and robustness of text-encoding for literature.
+In the nineties, major digital text and image archives emerged at centers of humanities computing in the U.S. (e.g., the Walt Whitman Archive, the Women Writers Project, the Rossetti Archive, and The William Blake Archive), which demonstrated the sophistication and robustness of text-encoding for literature.
 The advent of personal computing and the World Wide Web meant that Digital Humanities work could become less centered on text and more on design.
-The multimedia nature of the internet has allowed Digital Humanities work to incorporate audio, video, and other components in addition to text.
+The internet's multimedia nature has enabled Digital Humanities work to incorporate audio, video, and other media alongside text.

 The terminological change from "humanities computing" to "digital humanities" has been attributed to John Unsworth, Susan Schreibman, and Ray Siemens who, as editors of the anthology A Companion to Digital Humanities (2004), tried to prevent the field from being viewed as "mere digitization".
 Consequently, the hybrid term has created an overlap between fields like rhetoric and composition, which use "the methods of contemporary humanities in studying digital objects", and digital humanities, which uses "digital technology in studying traditional humanities objects".
 The use of computational systems and the study of computational media within the humanities, arts and social sciences more generally has been termed the 'computational turn'.

-In 2006 the National Endowment for the Humanities (NEH) launched the Digital Humanities Initiative (renamed Office of Digital Humanities in 2008), which made widespread adoption of the term "digital humanities" in the United States.
+In 2006, the National Endowment for the Humanities (NEH) launched the Digital Humanities Initiative (renamed Office of Digital Humanities in 2008), which made widespread adoption of the term "digital humanities" in the United States.